Timeless Test: Comparison to other sports

 Baseball is one of the few other sports that does not have any time limit.
 Baseball games can be suspended (paused), such that they can also be played across multiple days.
 Unlike the lack of tiebreaker for tied timeless Tests, baseball can have extra innings.
+The longest professional baseball game lasted over 8 hours, split between multiple days.

+Tennis traditionally features no set time finish.
+The longest professional match lasted 11 hours and 5 minutes split over 3 days during the 2010 Wimbledon Championships, before tie-breakers were introduced partially in response to the match.